bembu/tidy/README.md

     * `python db_migrate.py` to create a migration
     * `python db_upgrade.py` to upgrade the database version

-3. You might want to edi the config.py file, especially change the 'dummy' secret key
+3. You might want to edit the config.py file, especially change the 'dummy' secret key

 3. `python run.py` to run the app on a dev server.